Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-0.8.0/workflow-client-server.md

     {
 ```

-Now you encounter a new event you have not seen yet: a `NetworkEvent.Type.Connect` event.
+Now you encounter a new event you haven't seen yet: a `NetworkEvent.Type.Connect` event.
 This event tells you that you have received a `ConnectionAccept` message and you are now connected to the remote peer.

 :::note